Robust Construction of Polycube Segmentations via Dual Loops: Related Work

-The most prominent set of methods for polycube construction is based on a deformation approach which was introduced by \cite{gregson2011all} and has since been improved or extended by many \cite{livesu2013polycut, huang2014l1, yu2014optimizing, yang2019computing, fu2016efficient, dumery2022evocube, zhao2019polycube, fang2016all, guo2020cut, mandad2022intrinsic, cherchi2016polycube}.
-The deformation approaches assign a target label to each face on the surface of the input shape, corresponding to the X, Y, and Z axes.
+The most prominent methods for polycube map construction are based on the deformation approach by \cite{gregson2011all} which was later improved or extended by many~\cite{cherchi2016polycube, dumery2022evocube, fang2016all, fu2016efficient, guo2020cut, huang2014l1, livesu2013polycut, mandad2022intrinsic, yang2019computing, yu2014optimizing, zhao2019polycube}.
+The deformation-based approaches find an initial polycube segmentation in various ways, none of which guarantees that the segmentation corresponds to a valid polycube.
 Then, the input shape is gradually deformed until the surface faces are oriented toward their assigned target label.
-This deformation yields a near-polycube: a shape that approximates the axis-aligned properties of a polycube.
-However, this near-polycube might have topological inconsistencies that need to be resolved before a valid polycube can be returned.
-As such, the main drawback of the family of deformation approaches is their robustness: it is often unclear if and how the near-polycube can be transformed into a valid polycube.
-Several papers use the characterization of orthogonal polyhedra by \cite{eppstein2010steinitz} to establish the validity of a near-polycube, however, this characterization is neither sufficient nor necessary \cite{sokolov2015fixing, mandad2022intrinsic, pietroni2022hexmesh, mestrallet2023limits}.
-If a deformation method returns a valid polycube then it also directly defines the polycube map between the polycube and the input mesh.

-An alternative set of methods is based on voxelization \cite{wan2011topology}.
-Such methods generally have two drawbacks: the resulting polycube tends to be very detailed, even if that is not desired, and the mapping between the input shape and the polycube is not preserved.
-Voxelization can also be used to repair the near-polycubes that result from a deformation method \cite{yu2014optimizing, yang2019computing}.

-There are also polycube construction methods which explicitly support human interaction.
-For example, \cite{wang2008user} allow the user to choose the placement of polycube corners on the input mesh and \cite{xia2011editable, garcia2013interactive} support the possibility to sketch desirable features on the input mesh.
-Recently, \cite{li2021interactive} combined both the deformation and the voxelization approach with the possibility for users to edit the individual voxels.
+The initial polycube labeling may be adjusted during the deformation process.
+These methods use the characterization of orthogonal polyhedra by \cite{eppstein2010steinitz}, which is neither sufficient nor necessary for valid polycubes~\cite{mestrallet2023limits, sokolov2015fixing}.